ec500-software-engineering/project-15-food_sharing_app/README.md

 ## Modular Architecture

 ## Technologies to be used
 * MYSQL or MongoBD
+  - We need some type of database for our program.
+Because the information that will be storing will realtively consistent for all of the restaurant and individual users, we could use a relational database.
+We're still deciding since a non-relational database gives us freedom to change the type of information we store if we decide later on in the developing process that things should change.
 * HTML
 * MooTools
 * Android Studio
+  - We decided to make an Android Application since both of use have had previous exposure to Android Studio

 ## APIs
-Google Maps API & Street View Static API: For restaurants and charities to locate their positions.
+* Google Maps API & Street View Static API: For restaurants and charities to locate their positions.
-Facebook API: Restaurant can share their dynamics to social networks when they get rewards food sharing.
+* Facebook API: Restaurant can share their dynamics to social networks when they get rewards food sharing.
-Parse API: Store users data.
+* Parse API: Store users data.

 ## Task assignments